xkmato/uvocollab/UvoCollab MVP Task List.md

     - \[ \] The function calculates the platform's commission (e.g., 20%)59.

-    - \[ \] It instructs Stripe to execute the "Manual Payout" 60, transferring the (Price \- Fee) to the Legend's connected Stripe account61.
+    - \[ \] It instructs Flutterwave to execute the transfer, sending the (Price \- Fee) to the Legend's connected Flutterwave subaccount61.

-    - \[ \] The platform's fee is transferred to the platform's primary Stripe account.
+    - \[ \] The platform's fee remains in the platform's primary Flutterwave account.

   - **Status:** To Do